im-phi/breaking-clips/README.md

 		653 728 **Pedestrian Step > Stompies(?) > Uncrossed Back Shuffle > misc fw
 		7 - 206 227 misc fw > No Hands 6Step > Hand Swipes
 		8 - 230 313 Floor Palms > Telewide

+			for example:
+				5 - 151 204 ***Braid
+				In my 5th video, this will take a clip from 1:51 to 2:04 and name the file "Braid"

 ```

 <!-- ## Authors